LilDojd/totemist-rmk/README.md

 [RMK]: https://github.com/HaoboGu/rmk
 [Vial]: https://get.vial.today

+> [!WARNING]
+> The provided keymap is **not production-ready** and will require user-specific tweaking.
+I have not taken any care configuring RMK for a pleasant typing experience.
+In particular, the **home-row modifiers** are configured in a way that may not suit all typing styles and could cause unintended behavior.
+Please review and adjust the layout to match your preferences and ergonomics before daily use.

 ## uf2 support

 If you’re using the Adafruit_nRF52_Bootloader (pre-installed on the nice!nano), you’re in luck!
 This bootloader supports the .uf2 firmware format, which eliminates the need for a debugging probe to flash your firmware.
 RMK uses the `cargo-make` tool to generate .uf2 firmware, with the generation process defined in the `Makefile.toml`.